Best Italian Restaurants in Walnut Creek

 Casual, family-friendly spot for personal pies, pastas, and salads with quick service.
 Central downtown location and broad menu make it a convenient meet-in-the-middle pick.

-Must-Try Dishes: Margherita pizza, Pepperoni pizza, House salad
+Margherita pizza, Pepperoni pizza, House salad

-What makes it special: Broad, family-oriented menu with efficient pacing downtown.
+What Makes it Special: Broad, family-oriented menu with efficient pacing downtown.